javierandres-dev/training-jsonplaceholder/README.md

 :open_file_folder: github_pages-jsonplaceholder

 ## Description
-This project is based on all the data available in the [REST API JSONplaceholder](https://jsonplaceholder.typicode.com/).
+Consuming all available data in the most popular testing API.
 How does it look?
 Take a look at [JSONplaceholder](https://javierandresgp.github.io/github_pages-jsonplaceholder/)

 ## Stack